 Here's a few songs from The Dance Goes On album.

-Filmed at a stories-and-songs evening at Milgi's Yurt, The Four Seasons traces the year's round through the changes experienced by the woodland.
+Filmed at the OBOD Winter Gathering at Glastonbury, The Four Seasons traces the year's round through the changes experienced by the woodland.

 Ode To Brigid, a traditional Irish song honouring the Celtic goddess and saint.
 St Brigit's feast-day on 2 February is the ancient Celtic festival of Imbolc, celebrating the birth of Spring.